peerix - v0.5.0

 // listen for close channel event

-peer.on('channel:close', (e) => {
+peer.on("channel:close", (e) => {

-const { remote, channel } = e;
+const { remote, label } = e;

 });